HailinChenn/AndroidCustomizedCamera/README.md

 # AndroidCustomizedCamera
 * ##Step One:
-  You should read the chapter about "android:screenOrientation" in "<activity> element,
+  You should read the chapter about "android:screenOrientation" in \<activity\> element,
   [reference url](http://developer.android.com/intl/zh-cn/guide/topics/manifest/activity-element.html)

 * >##Step Two: